-1-5.8 Circuit Protection - General.
+1-5.7 Circuit Protection - General.

-- 1-5.8.1 The protective devices shall be located close to, or be combined with the cable terminals. - 1-5.8.2 Lightning arresters suitable for the purpose shall be provided.
-Lightning arresters shall be marked with the name of the manufacturer and model designation. - 1-5.8.3 All lightning arresters shall be connected to a suitable ground. - 1-5.8.4 To provide adequate mechanical strength, an unenclosed No. 8 AWG copper wire or equivalent shall be used to connect a grounding device to a suitable ground in accordance with the practices of the local electrical utility.
-If subject to physical damage, the wire shall be enclosed in a metal U-guard or in a metal pipe grounded in accordance with National Electrical Code (NFPA No. 70-1971) Article 250-92, and the grounding conductor may then be a No. 14 AWG. - 1-5.8.5 All fuses shall be plainly marked with their rated ampere capacity.
-All fuses rated over two amperes shall be of the enclosed type. - 1-5.8.6 Circuit protection required at the Communication Center shall be provided in every building housing Communication Center equipment. - 1-5.8.7 Each conductor entering the Communication Center, fire stations or other buildings from lines partly or entirely aerial shall be protected by a lightning arrester.
+- 1-5.7.1 The protective devices shall be located close to, or be combined with the cable terminals. - 1-5.7.2 Lightning arresters suitable for the purpose shall be provided.
+Lightning arresters shall be marked with the name of the manufacturer and model designation. - 1-5.7.3 All lightning arresters shall be connected to a suitable ground. - 1-5.7.4 To provide adequate mechanical strength, an unenclosed No. 8 AWG copper wire or equivalent shall be used to connect a grounding device to a suitable ground in accordance with the practices of the local electrical utility.
+If subject to physical damage, the wire shall be enclosed in a metal U-guard or in a metal pipe grounded in accordance with National Electrical Code (NFPA No. 70-1975) Article 250-92, and the grounding conductor may then be a No. 14 AWG. - 1-5.7.5 All fuses shall be plainly marked with their rated ampere capacity.
+All fuses rated over two amperes shall be of the enclosed type. - 1-5.7.6 Circuit protection required at the Communication Center shall be provided in every building housing Communication Center equipment.

+1-5.8 Protection on Aerial Construction.